openvinotoolkit/openvino_tensorflow/README.md

         git checkout v0.10.0-rc0

-2. Next run the following Python script to build TensorFlow, nGraph and the bridge:
+2. Next run the following Python script to build TensorFlow, nGraph and the bridge.
+Please use Python 3.5:

         python3 build_ngtf.py